tsunami416604/azure-docs.hu-hu/articles/active-directory/reports-monitoring/troubleshoot-missing-data-download.md

 ## <a name="cause"></a>Ok

-Amikor tevékenységnaplókat tölt le az Azure Portalon, a skálát 250 000 rekordra korlátozzuk, először a legutóbbi szerint rendezve.
+Amikor letölti a tevékenység naplóit a Azure Portalban, a skálázást 250 000 rekordra korlátozzuk, a legutóbbiek szerint rendezve.

 ## <a name="resolution"></a>Megoldás: